walker-tx/svelte5-tanstack-table-reference/src/lib/table/README.md

 </script>
 ```

+> 🔗 Link: The code abode came from the [basic
+> example](/src/routes/examples/basic).

-If you want to render a component in a cell or header, you can use the `renderComponent` or `renderSnippet` functions.
+If you want to render a component in a cell or header, you can use the
+`renderComponent` or `renderSnippet` functions.

 ```svelte
 <script lang="ts">